Tango: Tango in other countries

+World tango dance tournament.
+It is held annually in August in Buenos Aires, with competition in two categories: stage tango (left) and salon tango (right).

 Comparison of techniques

 A Dutch tango demonstration film, showing French Tango", the "Argentina", the "Promenade", the "Reserve Wave" and the "Habanera", Haarlem, 1930.

 Argentine-Uruguayan and ballroom tango use very different techniques.
 In Argentine and Uruguayan tango, the body's center moves first, then the feet reach to support it.
 In ballroom tango, the body is initially set in motion across the floor through the flexing of the lower joints (hip, knee, ankle) while the feet are delayed, then the feet move quickly to catch the body, resulting in snatching or striking action that reflects the staccato nature of this style's preferred music.

 In tango, the steps are typically more gliding, but can vary widely in timing, speed, and character, and follow no single specific rhythm.
 Because the dance is led and followed at the level of individual steps, these variations can occur from one step to the next.
 This allows the dancers to vary the dance from moment to moment to match the music (which often has both legato and/or staccato elements) and their mood.

 The Tango's frame, called an abrazo or "embrace", is not rigid, but flexibly adjusts to different steps, and may vary from being quite close, to offset in a "V" frame, to open.
 The flexibility is as important as is all movement in dance.
 The American Ballroom Tango's frame is flexible too, but experienced dancers frequently dance in closed position: higher in the elbows, tone in the arms and constant connection through the body.
 When dancing socially with beginners, however, it may be better to use a more open position because the close position is too intimate for them.
 In American Tango open position may result in open breaks, pivots, and turns which are quite foreign in Argentine tango and International (English) tango.